dishsoftware/cmagneto/SeedProject/CMagneto/doc/CodeConventions.md

 2) Getting acquainted with such code is a form of reverse engineering.<br>
     A need to reverse-engineer a code to figure out what it does signifies dealing with malware.

+3) Any time or cost savings achieved by writing “optimized” or “elegant” code without proper documentation<br>
+    will be completely wiped out later — when that code inevitably turns into an unmaintainable heap of cryptic nonsense.

-3) Owners of a proprietary code have full rights to their property.<br>
+4) Owners of a proprietary code have full rights to their property.<br>
     If hired developers retain just a piece of it as "tribal knowledge", the owners can sue them.<br>
     Or enslave.
 And probably torture until the proper documentation is ready,<br>
     because some projects are meant to outlive their creators.